Please familiarize yourself with all of the latest information for Glacier National Park with the links below:

-If you are cancelling ahead of the 14 days (2 weeks) of your arrival date, a $22 processing fee (per site) will be charged unless you are able to change your reservation dates.
+If you are canceling ahead of the 14 days (2 weeks) of your arrival date, a $22 processing fee (per site) will be charged unless you are able to change your reservation dates.

-If cancelled within the 14 days (2 weeks) of your arrival date, the 1st night deposit (per site) will be forfeited and a $22 processing fee (per site) will be charged.
-Early departures within the 14 days (2 weeks) of your arrival date will result in a $22 processing fee (per site).
+If canceled within the 14 days (2 weeks) of your arrival date, the 1st night deposit (per site) will be forfeited and a $22 processing fee (per site) will be charged.

 Can I check-in the campground after the office is closed?

 During the season (May 15-October 1) the campground office is open from 8am to 8pm but if you arrive after 8pm with a reservation we will leave a map on the office door with your name on it.
 We do ask you to try not to be too late out of respect for your neighbors plus setting up in the dark is rarely fun.